 Chop the head

 As the venue went dark and smoke filled the stage, the door in the wall opened again and saw Alice Cooper come out in a straitjacket.
-Accompanied by 2 baby heads in grey overalls, it gave this surreal look as Alice sang Steven.
+Accompanied by 2 baby heads in grey overalls, it gave this surreal look as Alice sang Steven

-In the end, Alice tries to decapitate the baby before being captured by the baby heads in grey overalls.
-Brought to the guillotine, it is one of the must-have seen scenes of an Alice Cooper show.
-The chopped head of Alice was shown to the audience as the band played on I love the Dead, and a giant baby ran around the stage with the head.
+Towards the end of the show, Alice attempted to decapitate the baby but was eventually captured by the baby heads in grey overalls.
+The captivating scene of Alice being brought to the guillotine became a highlight of the Alice Cooper show.
+As the band played “I Love the Dead,” the audience witnessed the chopped head of Alice being displayed, and a giant baby running around the stage with the head.

 Shows out

 Escape and Teenage Frankenstein closed the main setlist.
 For the encore, Alice Cooper came back rocking a shirt off the local football club Willem II.
-Performing Under The Wheels it really got the crowd going before finishing the show with the Schools Out.
+Performing Under The Wheels it really got the crowd going before finishing the show with the Schools Out

 Schools Out saw Alice Cooper and the band being joint by support act Black Stone Cherry.
 The song included a snipped off Another Brick in the Wall Part 2, and it got the crowd singing along to every line.
 It was an amazing finale of an amazing show!